Joanie’s Closet is a committee under

 Here are some of the ways Joanie’s Closet helps District 95 students:

 - School supplies

 - Clothing, underwear, socks, shoes, boots,

 - Snacks and breakfast foods provided to the school nurse for hungry students

-- Snacks for under-resourced students participating in Title 1 after school reading and math programs
+- Snacks for under-resourced students for after school programs

 - Emergency groceries, grocery and gas cards